 - The first heart-shaped box of chocolate was sold in 1868 and was created by British chocolatier Richard Cadbury.

 - Apparently, 15% of US women send flowers to themselves on Valentine’s day each year.
 Am I the only one to find this slightly desperate?

 - More about flowers: men buy around 73% of all flowers sold for Valentine’s, whereas women only 23%.

 - 64% of US men fail to make plans in advance for Valentine’s day with their partner.
 Apparently, the sitcom stereotype of the clumsy boyfriend forgetting the 14th of February mirrors reality to a T.

 - Interestingly enough, 9 million Americans buy Valentine’s gifts for their pets.

 - Italy!
-The capital of Saint Valentine is on our shores: Verona, home to Shakesperean lovers Romeo and Juliet, receives at least 1000 letters to Juliet on Valentine’s day each year.
+Verona, home to Shakespeare’s lovers Romeo and Juliet, receives at least 1000 letters to Juliet on Valentine’s Day each year.

 - Presents!
 Stats show that women buy 85% of all Valentine’s gifts.

-- Kids are lucky on Valentine’s day: they receive up to 39% of all candy and gift purchased.
+- Kids are lucky on Valentine’s day: they receive up to 39% of all candy and gifts purchased.

 - In Finland, Saint Valentine is the day of friendship and not simply of lovers.